sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 "Well, they all used to at one point," he recalled.
 "But Lily still does, every Friday night."

-"Okay, so I guess it can't be him, but what if..."
+"Okay, so I guess it can't be him, but what if he organised someone to..."

 Marina trailed off.

-As the realisation dawned on her, her eyes darted to Sheldon, whose hands clasped over his mouth.
+As the realisation of what Sheldon's words meant dawned on her, her eyes darted to Sheldon, whose hands clasped over his mouth.

 Pearl's head kept turning to see both of their expressions, before gasping, realising what conclusion they were drawing.